passportxyz/passport-docs/pages/model-based-detection/tutorials/double-verification.md

         console.log("PASSPORT SCORE = ", roundedScore)
       } else {
-        // if the user has no score, display a message letting them know to submit thier passporta console.log('No score available, please add stamps to your passport and then resubmit.')
+        // if the user has no score, display a message letting them know to submit thier passporta console.log('No score available, please add Stamps to your Passport and then resubmit.')
       }
     } catch (err) {
       console.log('error: ', err)